| |

 COLORING AND PIPING WITH BUTTERCREAM

-• You can color German Buttercream with gel food colors and use wide range of piping tips to create pretty piped designs.
+• You can color German Buttercream with gel food colors and use a wide range of piping tips to create pretty piped designs.

-• Just like with any other buttercream that contains butter heat will make German Buttercream softer.
-If you notice buttercream is getting softer as you are piping with it place it in the fridge for 5-10 minutes.
+• If you notice the buttercream is getting softer as you pipe with it, place it in the fridge for 5-10 minutes.

 Pipe swirls with German Buttercream

-CAN I USE TO DECORATE A CAKE
+CAN I USE IF TO DECORATE A CAKE

 How to make Ghost Brushstroke cake for Halloween